jruizvar/cnn-model/README.md

-## Electron, Photon and Pion Classification with Neural Networks
+# Electron, Photon and Pion Classification with Artificial Neural Networks
 ![](notebooks/image.png)

-The identification of particles in real time is a challenging problem in high energy physics experiments.
+The real time identification of particles is a challenging problem in high energy physics experiments.
 The Compact Muon Solenoid (CMS) detector from the CERN's Large Hadron Collider (LHC) relies on the electromagnetic calorimeter (ECAL) to identify electrons and photons.
 Usually, the ECAL information is complemented with the tracker detector to increase the identification efficiency at the expense of delaying detection time.